Skip to content

 HTTP and TLS header analysis

-The third component inspects your server's response headers and SSL/TLS configuration.
-This does not require loading the page in a browser, so it runs in parallel with the other two analyses.
+This track inspects your server's response headers and SSL/TLS configuration.
+It does not require loading the page in a browser, so it runs in parallel with the other tracks.

 We check: